Get App

 Traditional Costumes of Garba

-1. Costume for Women
+Costume for Women

-The costumes of Women on the Garba night are known as Chaniya Choli.
-It is basically a three-piece costume which is decorated with beautiful and colourful beads and mirrors.
-Moreover, there is a blouse which is named as.
-Choli and a long flared skirt, which is known as jhagra, along with an embroidery Dupatta to cover the head.
 Also, to enhance the look, womens wear heavy silver-plated jewellery, sparkling waist belts, maang tika, metal bracelets and jhumkas.
 As a form of makeup, they apply bold eyeliner or kajal and bindis.

-2. Costume for Men
+Costume for Men

-If we have to talk about the attire for a Garba night for Men, they wear colourful round Kurta, a long shirt that falls below the knee to match the outfit with their partner during the dance performance.
-Moreover, the Kurta is matched with a Kafni Pajama, loose-fitting pants and a turban or a scarf around the neck matching the outfit.
-Moreover, the colours of the outfit are usually vibrant and eye-catching, such as red, orange, yellow, or green.
+The colours of the outfit are usually vibrant and eye-catching, such as red, orange, yellow, or green.
 However, the overall look is elegant and cultured, perfect for celebrating the festive occasion of Garba night.

 Conclusion

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 1. What is the origin of the Garba dance?

-2. How many types of Garba are there?
+3. How many types of Garba are there?

 There are diverse types of Garba that are conducted during Navratri.
-Some well-known ones include Dodhiyu, Six-Step, Popatiyu, and Raas Garba.
+Some well-known ones include Dodhiyu, Popatiyu, and Raas Garba.
 Each type of dance form is known for its uniqueness and music.

-6. What is Garba's dress code?
+6. What is worn during Garba?

 Also Read: Chaitra Navratri Festival: History and Religious Significance